cjwinchester/ire22-python-for-data-analysis/README.md

-# ire22-python-for-data-analysis
+# IRE22 - Python for data analysis class

-Materials for a Python class at #IRE22 in Denver.
+This repo contains materials for a Python pandas class at IRE 2022 in Denver.